Pauline Eyebe Effa

 Pauline Eyebe Effa is a Cameroonian teacher, economist, and entrepreneur.
 She was awarded the Vivendi Universal Prize in 2002.

 Biography

 Early life, education, and career beginnings

-Pauline Eyebe Effa grew up in Cameroon and pursued her education in France.
-She holds a BA in Modern Literature, an MA in Linguistics, and a DEA in Communication from the University Lille-III.
+Pauline Eyebe Effa grew up in Cameroon, Central Africa, and pursued her education in France.
+She holds a BA degree in Modern Literature, an MA in Linguistics, and a DEA in Communication from the University of Lille III.
 She also earned a Master's degree in Social Economy and Local Development from the University of Valenciennes.
 Currently, she is enrolled in a PhD program in Sociology at the Catholic University of Lille.

 Career

 She has worked as a teacher in Armentières.
 In 1998, she founded a social integration enterprise focused on textile recycling.
-She serves as the CEO of an NGO dedicated to social and solidarity economy.
+She is the CEO of an NGO dedicated to social and solidarity economy.

 Awards and honors

 In 2022, she received the Vivendi Universal Prize for entrepreneurship.